Mixed Hodge structure on local cohomology with support in determinantal varieties: Abstract

 \section{Abstract}

-We employ the inductive structure of determinantal varieties to calculate the weight filtration on local cohomology modules with determinantal support.
+We employ the inductive structure of determinantal varieties to calculate the mixed Hodge module structure of local cohomology modules with determinantal support.
 We show that the weight of a simple composition factor is uniquely determined by its support and cohomological degree.
-As a consequence, we obtain the equivariant structure of the Hodge filtration on each local cohomology module, and we provide a formula for its generation level.
-In the case of square matrices, we express the Hodge filtration in terms of the Hodge ideals for the determinant hypersurface.
-As an application, we describe a recipe for calculating the mixed Hodge module structure on any iteration of local cohomology functors with determinantal support.
+As a consequence, we obtain the equivariant structure of the Hodge filtration on each local cohomology module.
+Finally, as an application, we provide a formula for the generation level of the Hodge filtration on these modules.